roadwarriorslive/Pipulate/README.rst

 I've done ad hoc and scheduled data-churning work for a long time, where investigation becomes automated system becomes generalized tool.
-I've invented my own systems for this sort of stuff that's gone obsolete in the face of a rapidly changing world so often that it hurts.
+I've invented my own systems for this sort of stuff that have gone obsolete in the face of a rapidly changing world so often that it hurts.
 No really, it hurts.
 Having now experienced almost-framework packages like Flask that merely help you connect the dots begging to be connected (Requests & Workzeug in their case and GData &